Finding the Ultimate Bug Out Property or Survival Retreat

 - Can you easily raise livestock on the land?

 Cost of Living – Unfortunately, the country is set up in a way that guarantees you never really own your property.
-From the government seizing homes over zoning issues, to having to pay taxes on a property that you already own free and clear, it seem our government always has its hands in our business.
+From the government seizing homes over zoning issues, to having to pay taxes on a property that you already own free and clear, it seems our government always has its hands in our business.
 When considering your location, the cost of living needs to be factored into your plan.
 Property taxes, cost of local goods and your ability to keep up with your payments are all things that must be considered.

 Zoning Issues – As we mentioned above, the government at every level has a way of really screwing with your plans.
 Make sure you thoroughly investigate local zoning ordinances and find out exactly what you can and can’t build, what permits are needed and how much trouble local zoning officials have been to local residents.